 Fifteen semester hours (five courses) of philosophy are required, especially metaphysics, philosophical anthropology, ethics, and some aspects of the history of philosophy.
 Those who lack the full requirements in philosophy are required to take additional courses in philosophy during their first year of study in the MDiv program.
 These courses do not count as credits towards the degree.

-With the approval of the Basic Degree Director, the instructor, and the department concerned, students may substitute supervised reading or tutorial programs for listed courses.
+With the approval of the Programs Coordinator, the instructor, and the department concerned, students may substitute supervised reading or tutorial programs for listed courses.

 A minimum of two semesters are to be devoted to full-time study.
 A minimum residency of one year of full-time study is required or, for transfer students, ten units of study.
 TST work must be completed within a twelve month period.

 The degree may not be completed in less than three years or six semesters of study.

 - Introduction to the New Testament (SMB1501)